Reza-Ardestani/XSum/README.md

 ```
 (base) python convert.py ./data
 ```
-4. To generate .merge files form .conll files run the following command in the “DPLP” directory
+4. To generate .merge files form .conll files run the following command in the “DPLP” directory.
+In case you have already segmented the text into EDUs using a higher accuracy code, You can skip the following command and just add the EDU id of tokens to the .conll file of documents to get .merge files.
+Some sample conll and .merge and .bracket files are provided in the DPLP folder.
 ```
 (dplp_env)  python segmenter.py ./data
 ```